Xiao Yan — Outstanding, Connivance King with A Tragic Ending

 Xiao Yan (464 — 549), courtesy name Shuda, was an excellent general that achieved influential military successes on battlefields and an outstanding monarch that built the Liang Dynasty (502 — 557), a prosperous empire during the North and South Dynasties (420 — 589).

 He was also a brilliant artist, whose achievements concerning literature, poetry, music, painting, calligraphy, and chess were all extraordinary.

-However, he destroyed the empire and starved to death tragically at the end.
+However, he destroyed the empire and starved to death tragically in the end.

 Cyan Dragon on Pictorial Bricks of the South Dynasties — Henan Museum (Photo by Dongmaiying)